gab0909/lulquid/README.md

 ## Getting your APIKey

-- Click your profile at the top right corner of the screen
+- Click your profile at the top right corner of the page

 ![](https://i.gyazo.com/768a210c79691e91101439c7bc8cc834.png)